How to Overcome a Fear of Flying

 When I removed the headphones I was about to explain all these thoughts to my neighbor, but he had two empty bottles on the table next to him, so he wasn’t afraid anymore.
 He didn’t need my thinking.
 The big guy laughed and was confessing his love to flight attendants.
 I was happy for him.

 I decided to summarize my flight after landing.
 And here are my final thoughts.
-If you’re afraid of flying, try to focus on something pleasant.
+If you’re trying to overcome a fear of flying, try focusing on something pleasant.
 This trick works just perfectly.
 Get the statistics which show that planes are much safer than cars.
 Be sure that pilots are experienced specialists who fly every day, so they are ready to react promptly to any malfunction.
 What about drinking?
 Well, it is ok sometimes, but don’t repeat mistakes of a big guy.
-On long-haul flights large amounts of alcohol may cause dehydration, so avoid drinking too much.
+Large amounts of alcohol may cause dehydration during long-haul flight, so avoid drinking if possible.

 When you move through the jet bridge remember the very beginning of the “Divine Comedy” by Dante Alighieri where it is said: “Midway upon the journey of our life…” which essentially means no one lives forever.
 Get on board the aircraft with a smile on your face, enjoy the takeoff and landing, listen to the music, enjoy the beauty of clouds and flight attendants and remember that not a single plane ever fall down because of the turbulence.